-- Show that approaches are systematic.
+Show that approaches are systematic.

 Systematic approaches are repeatable and use data and information to enable learning.
-In other words, approaches are systematic if they build in the opportunity for evaluation, improvement, innovation, and knowledge sharing, thereby permitting a gain in maturity. - Show deployment.
-Deployment information should summarise how your approaches are implemented in different parts of your organisation.
-Deployment can be shown compactly by using tables. - Show evidence of learning.
+In other words, approaches are systematic if they build in the opportunity for evaluation, improvement, innovation, and sharing, thereby permitting a gain in maturity.

+Show deployment.

+Deployment information should summarize how your approaches are implemented in different parts of your organisation.
+Deployment can be shown compactly by using tables.

+Show evidence of learning.

 Processes should include evaluation and improvement cycles, as well as the potential for breakthrough change.
+Process improvements should be shared with other appropriate units of the organisation to enable organisational learning.

+Show integration.

-Process improvements should be shared with other appropriate units of the organisation to enable organisational learning. - Show integration.
-Integration shows alignment and harmonisation among processes, plans, measures, and actions that generate organisational effectiveness and - Show focus and consistency.
+Integration shows alignment and harmonisation among processes, plans, measures, and actions that generate organisational effectiveness and efficiencies.

-efficiencies.
+Show focus and consistency.

-There are four important considerations regarding focus and consistency: (1) the Organisational Profile should make clear what is important; (2) the Strategic Planning Category, including the strategic objectives and action plans, should highlight areas of greatest focus and describe how deployment is accomplished; (3) descriptions of organisational level analysis and review (Item 4.1) should show how your organisation analyses and reviews performance information to set priorities; and (4) Category 6, Process Management should highlight core competencies and work processes that are key to your overall performance.
+There are four important considerations regarding focus and consistency: (1) the Organisational Profile should make clear what is important; (2) the Strategic Planning Category, including the strategic objectives and action plans, should highlight areas of greatest focus and describe how deployment is accomplished; (3) descriptions of organisational level analysis and review (Item 4.1) should show how your organisation analyses and reviews performance information to set priorities; and (4) the Process Management Category should highlight processes that are key to your overall performance.
 Showing focus and consistency in the Process Items and tracking corresponding measures in the Results Items should improve organisational performance.